 - Keywords: Locomotion, Vision, Hierarchical Control

-- Abstract: Today's robotic quadruped systems can robustly walk over a diverse range of natural but continuous terrains involving snow, rain, slip, rubble, etc. Locomotion on discontinuous terrains such as one with gaps or obstacles presents a complementary set of challenges.
-It becomes necessary to plan ahead using visual inputs and execute agile behaviors such as jumps to cross gaps.
-Such dynamic motion results in significant motion of on-board camera that introduces a new set of challenges for real-time visual processing.
-The need for agility and the operation from vision reinforce the need for robust control.
-We present a system that can, in real-time, process visual observations from an onboard RGBD camera to command a quadruped robot to jump over wide gaps.
-The proposed method brings together the flexibility of model-free learning and the robustness of model-based control.
+- Abstract: Today's robotic quadruped systems can robustly walk over a diverse range of rough but continuous terrains, where the terrain elevation varies gradually.
+Locomotion on discontinuous terrains, such as those with gaps or obstacles, presents a complementary set of challenges.
+In discontinuous settings, it becomes necessary to plan ahead using visual inputs and to execute agile behaviors beyond robust walking, such as jumps.
+Such dynamic motion results in significant motion of onboard sensors, which introduces a new set of challenges for real-time visual processing.
+The requirements of agility and terrain awareness in this setting reinforce the need for robust control.
+We present Depth-based Impulse Control (DIC), a method for synthesizing highly agile visually-guided locomotion behaviors.
+DIC affords the flexibility of model-free learning but regularizes behavior through explicit model-based optimization of ground reaction forces.
 We evaluate performance both in simulation and in the real world.

 - Supplementary Material: zip